World's largest iceberg breaks off from Antarctica - KESQ

 The iceberg is shaped like a giant ironing board, measuring around 170 kilometers (105 miles) in length and 25 kilometers (15.5 miles) in width.
 That makes it slightly larger than the Spanish island of Majorca, ESA said.

 Iceberg calving is part of the natural cycle, with huge chunks of ice breaking off the ice shelf at regular intervals.
-And although scientists are very concerned about the impact of climate change on Antarctica, the formation of icebergs like this one isn’t thought to be caused by global warming.
+Scientists aren’t attributing this particular break-off to climate change, and instead believe it’s part of the natural cycle of iceberg calving in the region.

 Once it melts, the new iceberg will not lead to a sea level rise, because it was part of a floating ice shelf — just like a melting ice cube doesn’t increase the level of the drink in your glass.